taokong/RON/README.md

 # RON: Reverse Connection with Objectness Prior Networks for Object Detection

 RON is a state-of-the-art visual object detection system for efficient object detection framework.
-The code is modified from py-faster-rcnn and caffe.
+The code is modified from py-faster-rcnn.
 You can use the code to train/evaluate a network for object detection task.
-For more details, please refer to our arXiv paper and our slide.
+For more details, please refer to our arXiv paper.

 ### Citing RON